circlefin/malachite/specs/english/proofs_scheduling.md

 Since **producing proofs is slow**, we should expect the proof for a block to take several blocks to be produced.
-So once a block is committed at height `H` of the blockchain, we should not expect a prover to produce the proof of block `H` before the time at which the block `H' = H + L` is proposed.
+So once a block is committed at height `H` of the blockchain, a prover is expected to take `L` time to produce a proof of block `H`.
-The constant `L` should be computed by considering the expected (good case) latency to produce a proof and the typical Starknet's block latency.

-> TODO: latency in time, not number of blocks.
+Meanwhile, several blocks may have been committed to the blockchain, to that the proof of block `H` will only be available at the time when a block is being produced and proposed at a height `H' > H`.

 Since **production proofs is expensive**, we should avoid having multiple provers spending resources to proof the same block.